Current-induced molecular dissociation: Topological insulators as robust reaction platforms: Results

-In Fig.~\ref{fig:rho_fza}(a) we show the occupation probability of the molecular levels as a function of the applied bias for both trivial graphene ($\gamma_1 = 0$) and topological ($\gamma_1 \neq 0$) substrates.
+In Fig.~\ref{fig:rho_fza}(b) we show the occupation probability of the molecular levels as a function of the applied bias for both trivial graphene ($\gamma_1 = 0$) and topological ($\gamma_1 \neq 0$) substrates.
 At equilibrium ($V = 0$), the bonding level shows its maximum occupancy while the antibonding level is unoccupied.
 This is because we set the equilibrium chemical potential at the Dirac point, i.e., $\mu_0=0$, and the bonding (antibonding) level lies below (above) this energy point.
 When a bias voltage is applied and increased, the occupancy of the bonding level starts to decrease while the antibonding level becomes progressively populated.
 In this case, the molecular levels enter the region known as the ``bias window''---that is, between the two chemical potentials.
 Here, a finite electron current flows through the molecule, thereby modifying the previous equilibrium occupancies.

 As can be seen, the variations in the bonding and antibonding occupancies take place at different voltage values: the bonding level depopulates first, while the antibonding occupancy begins to increase at slightly higher voltages.
 This difference arises from the asymmetric energy alignment of the bonding and antibonding levels with respect to $\mu_0$, as previously discussed.
 Importantly, both the depopulation of the bonding level and the subsequent population of the antibonding level contribute to the destabilization of the molecule.
 In particular, for large biases the antibonding occupancy can even surpass that of the bonding level.
 These results indicate that the interaction with either graphene or Kane-Mele substrates can drive molecular dissociation through electron transport.
-Note that, since the molecule is coupled to an open system, the corresponding occupancies are not necessarily normalized.
-These deviate from their ideal values because we impose a finite relaxation time through the $\eta$ parameter which, in turn reflects the decay rates to the contacts (see Appendix~\ref{app:wb}).
-For example, the kernel $[\bm{\mathcal{K}}_\tf{L}^\rho]_{\tf{b},\tf{b}}$, related to the bonding level's occupation from the left contact, develops a Lorentzian peak shape due to the molecule-substrate hybridization.
-Its width is characterized by the sum of the rate $\Gamma_{\tf{L},\tf{b}}$, associated with the molecular hybridization with the left contact, and $\eta$.
-Energy integration of this kernel [c.f., Eq.~\eqref{eq:rho-t}] yields a factor $\Gamma_{\tf{L},\tf{b}}/(\Gamma_{\tf{L},\tf{b}}+\eta)$ which bounds the level occupancy below its ideal value.
-Therefore, the $\eta$ parameter establishes an additional decay mechanism that \textit{competes} with that related with the coupling to the contacts.
-Indeed, if we set $\eta = 0$, the level occupancy recovers its ideal value, regardless of the value of $\Gamma_{\tf{L},\tf{b}}$.